jfulponi/ScalingShinyUsingDocker/README.md

 ## Installing docker

-To install Docker, the file is obtained from the official page and install normally.
-On OSX, as is my case, after downloading the .dmg is installed as follows from the terminal:
+You can install Docker from the official page, downloading and executing the installer as any program.
+On OSX, as is my case, after downloading the
+.dmg is installed as follows from the terminal:

 ``` bash